axjasf/NeverEatAlone/docs/dev-journal/sprint-2025-02/DevJournal_23.6-reminder-bo-timezone.md

 - Next Focus: ✅ Ready for Review

 ## History [23.6]
+### 2025.02.22-7
+- ✅ All implementation complete and verified
+- ✅ All test patterns implemented and passing
+- ✅ Documentation updated and complete
+- ✅ Ready for merge into parent feature #23

 ### 2025.02.22-6
 - ✅ Fixed repository timezone handling tests
 - ✅ Added proper DST transition tests in repository layer